CS2103AUG2016-T17-C1/addressbook-level4/docs/UserGuide.md

 #### Editing a task: `edit`
 Edits a task currently held in Never Forget<br>
 Format: `edit INDEX d/SCHEDULED_DATE e/SCHEDULED_END_TIME i/IMPORTANCE [t/TAG]...`<br>
 Shorthand: `e`

 > Tasks can have any number of tags (including 0).<br>
 > Edit will remove an already existing tag if it specified again:`edit INDEX t/EXISTING_TAG` <br>
-> All tags of a specific entry can be cleared with the command format: `edit INDEX t/NONE`
+> All tags of a specific entry can be cleared with the command format: `edit INDEX t/NONE` <br> <br>
+> For tags, note that but editing the same tag name in the same task removes the tag itself (eg : first task contains tag [friends] and if "edit 1 t/friends" is entered, the 'friends' tag is removed. ) <br>
 Examples:
 * `edit 2 d/01012016 e/1700 i/***`
 * `edit 3 d/07102016 e/2030 i/* t/Budget t/Meal t/Friends`